 Take active steps to promote increased meaningful participation and representation of women and persons belonging to minorities in political decision making fora and in the labour market and economic activities, including at local representation level (i.e. municipalities);

-Support non-discrimination in labour market and implementation of the equal pay for equal value work principle.
+Support non-discrimination in labour market and implementation of the equal pay for equal work principle.

+Through knowledge building and awareness raising activities increase the acceptance and tolerance among broader population.

-3.1.6 Rights of the child
+2.2.6 Rights of the child